eondev-inc/mi-banco/README-en.md

 - Basic Login and resgister
 - Client can see transfer history
 - Client can subscribe new dest people
-- Clien can make transfers
+- Client can make transfers

 ## Install